How to Replace the MAF Sensor on a 2012 Ford F-150

 🔧 Mass Air Flow Sensor - Replacement

-The mass air flow sensor measures the amount of air entering your F-150 so the engine computer can set fuel delivery correctly.
-If it fails, you may get rough idle, poor fuel economy, stalling, or a check engine light.
-This is a simple repair on your F-150 and usually takes less than an hour.
+The MAF sensor on your F-150 measures incoming air so the engine computer can set the right fuel mixture.
+If it fails, you may see rough idle, poor power, stalling, or a check engine light.

 Difficulty Level: Beginner | Estimated Time: 0.5-1 hour